 It’s no longer just about eyeballs.

-And that means publishers making the transition from print products to digital-first strategies need to focus not just on the breadth of audience reach, but on audience engagement.
+And that means making the transition from print products to digital-first strategies need to focus not just on the breadth of audience reach, but on audience engagement.

 A shift in thinking is crucial to success.

-In the early days as print publications moved to the web, one of the key metrics publishers and advertisers cared about was pageviews—how many sets of eyes scanned a page, even if only for a second or two.
+In the early days as print publications moved to the web, one of the key metrics companies and advertisers cared about was pageviews—how many sets of eyes scanned a page, even if only for a second or two.
 They effectively took the same measurement tool they used for print—reach, which was measured in part by circulation—and applied it to the digital landscape.

-The challenge that many publishers now face is that reach is outdated in today’s digital world.
+The challenge that many media companies now face is that reach is outdated in today’s digital world.
 It doesn’t take into account how many people actually read or interacted with the content or advertisement.
 A growing number of advertisers are only willing to pay for content that was actually consumed – content where the user has engaged with it.
 They’re strong believers that the best indicator of content quality isn’t how many people see it, but how much time they spend with it.

 Implementing an engagement model promotes readers to return, register and subscribe – and this is good for the bottom line.
 Engagement is driven by a commitment to identifying who your audience is and giving them what they want, when they want it.
-Not by spraying and praying on social media, which is the path chosen by many publishers today.
+Not by spraying and praying on social media, which is the path chosen by many media companies today.